Why your child’s weight matters

 For more information on how your child’s school is helping your child stay fit and healthy, click on the link below.

-A sports programme in many primary schools aims to develop the physical skills of our youngest pupils, developing their enjoyment of being active and living healthy lives.
+The Curriculum Sports Programme, in which many of our primary schools participate, aims to develop the generic physical literacy skills of our youngest pupils (Years 1-4), helping to raise their self-esteem and improve their motivation to learn.
 Pupils also learn about the importance of healthy lifestyles through the Personal Development strand of the curriculum.

 Further details on the curriculum for Physical Education are on these web pages:

-- Key Stages 1 and 2 (Northern Ireland Curriculum website
+- Key Stages 1 and 2 (CCEA website)